w3f/polkadot-wiki/docs/learn/learn-auction.md

 highest bidder for any given slot lease period might not always win (see the [example below](#examples)).

-A random number, which is based on the [VRF](./learn-cryptography.md#vrf) used by
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, is determined at each block.
+A random number, which is based on the [VRF](./learn-cryptography.md#vrf) used by the relay chain, is determined at each block.
 Additionally, each auction will have a threshold that starts at 0 and increases to 1.
 The random number produced by the VRF is examined next to the threshold to determine if that block is the end of the auction within the so-called _ending period_.
 Additionally, the VRF will pick a block from the last epoch to access the state of bids which can help aid in mitigating some types of attacks from malicious validators.

 ### Examples